lukeyigechen/lukeyigechen.github.io/_pages/research.md

 ## In Preparation

-* Linguistic probes for pre-trained language models (with Haihua Pan)
+* Prompt learning and linguistic rules (with Haihua Pan)
 * Financial forecasting using language models (with Yi Yang)
-* Korean semantic role labeling based on linguistic knowledge (with Jungyeul Park and Kyuwon Kim)
+* Korean semantic role labeling based on linguistic knowledge (with Kyuwon Kim, KyungTae Lim and Jungyeul Park)
 * Foreign languages and decision-making (with Keehyung Kim)